DTJF/fbdoc/src/doc/Options.md

 This page contains more detailed informations about the options.

-fb-doc gets controlled by the command line, containing elements of this types (may be none, one or more than one)
+\Proj gets controlled by the command line, containing elements of this types (may be none, one or more than one)

 - options (starting with '`-`' or '`--`')